maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ### Ray-Generation Shader
 RT shaders are similar to compute shaders, but when requiring the `GL_NV_ray_tracing` extension, things change quite a lot.
 I'll only describe the most important bits:

 - `rayPayloadNV`: This payload is used to communicate between shader stages.
-For example, when the hit shader is called, we can write a result into the payload, and read it back in the ray generation Shader.
+For example, when the hit shader is called, we can write a result into the payload, and read it back in the ray generation shader.
 Note that in other shaders, the payload is called `rayPayloadInNV`.
 - `uniform accelerationStructureNV`: That's TLAC we've bound in our bind group.
 - `gl_LaunchIDNV`: Is the relative pixel position, based on our `traceRays` call dimension.
 - `gl_LaunchSizeNV`: Is the dimension, specified in our `traceRays` call.